ElenaChes/Deploy-App--code-examples/README.md

 # Deploy App: code examples

-A comprehensive guide on deploying and setting up CI/CD (Continuous Integration & Continuous Deployment) for a Node JS app on [Fly.io](https://fly.io/).<br>
+A comprehensive guide on deploying and setting up CI/CD (Continuous Integration & Continuous Delivery) for a Node JS app on [Fly.io](https://fly.io/).<br>
 Description: includes a step by step guide, along with Dockerfile and Fly.io configuration example files.

 > [!NOTE]